 Patient French teacher and tutor with extensive experience

 Bonjour!
-French is a beautiful language that I enjoy sharing with others!
-I love to tutor because I know how much is accomplished by working one on one.
+French is a beautiful language that I enjoy sharing with others.
+I value tutoring because I see how much can accomplished by working with students one on one.
 Tailoring the lessons according to the needs of the individual learner, I carefully select resources to develop his or her French speaking, listening, reading and writing skills.
 Having grown up in a French-speaking home, I developed basic communication skills from an early age.
-Later, I minored in French as an undergraduate at Fordham ...
+Later, I minored in French as an undergradu...
 Read more

 Vocabulary, Grammar, French, Reading, English, Spelling